Quick Details

 Diesel Gala 2025

-“The Dean Forest Railway, in conjunction with the Deltic Preservation Society, are pleased to announce the visit of Deltic No. 55019 ‘Royal Highland Fusilier’ as a star guest for our Diesel Gala in September.
+“The Dean Forest Railway, in conjunction with the Deltic Preservation Society, are pleased to announce the visit of Deltic No. 55019 ‘Royal Highland Fusilier’ [Edit 06/06/25, please see DPS press release from 05/06/25 below] as a star guest for our Diesel Gala in September.

 This will be the first time the Forest of Dean has reverberated to sound of the distinctive Napiers along our line, and it’s shaping up to be a spectacular weekend!”